Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | Whenever you end your turn with 0 Stamina, you regain 1 Stamina.

     | **Uproot**
     | You may attack an empty square with your weapon at 1 Stamina cost, creating :term:`rough terrain`.
-Creatures burrowed within the terrain at the time take 2 damage and are forced to surface.
+Creatures burrowed within the terrain at the time take 2 blunt damage and are forced to surface.

   .. tab-item:: Rank 3

     | **Law of Conservation**
-    | You treat taxed Stamina spent during an attack as dedicated to that attack, increasing the number of dice rolled as usual.
-Additionally, each point of Stamina you dedicate to an attack also removes one stack of Off-Balance for free.
+    | You treat taxed Stamina spent on an attack as dedicated to that attack, increasing the number of dice rolled as usual.
+When spending Stamina to remove stacks of Off-Balance, your next attack within the same turn receives an equal amount of Stamina dedicated for free.

 --------